What is sid in Oracle

-Oracle SID is the unique name that uniquely identifies your instance/database where as Service name is the TNS alias that you give when you remotely connect to your database and this Service name is recorded in Tnsnames.ora file on your clients and it can be the same as SID and you can also give it any other name you want.
+Oracle SID is the unique name that uniquely identifies your instance/database, whereas the Service name is the TNS alias that you give when you remotely connect to your database, and this Service name is recorded in tnsnames.ora file on your clients, and it can be the same as SID, and you can also give it any other name you want.

-SERVICE_NAME is the new feature from oracle 8i onwards in which database can register itself with listener.
-If database is registered with listener in this way then you can use SERVICE_NAME parameter in tnsnames.ora otherwise - use SID in tnsnames.ora.
+SERVICE_NAME is the new feature from oracle 8i onwards in which the database can register itself with the listener.
+If the database is registered with the listener in this way, then you can use the SERVICE_NAME parameter in tnsnames.ora otherwise - use SID in tnsnames.ora.

 SERVICE_NAMES specifies one or more names for the database service to which this instance connects.
-You can specify multiple services names in order to distinguish among different uses of the same database.
+You can specify multiple services names to distinguish among different uses of the same database.